ApriCuz54/LLM_Optimization/README.md

-# LLM_Optimization
+# LLM Optimization
-This Repo constains all the work I have done using Large Language Models

-- LLM_arch.pdf contains a basic presentation I gave to my professor, introducing LLM Architecture.
-- LLM_Reqs.pdf contains another presentation I gave discussing the limits when running LLMs (memory and computation bound).
-This goes into detail on the different stages of an LLM (prefill, decode), and also goes into some detail of using Roofline Models.

-## Sparse Low Rank Activation
- - LoRA directory
+This repository contains my work on optimizing Large Language Models (LLMs), focusing on improving efficiency, reducing computational load, and making fine-tuning more accessible for diverse applications.
+Below is an outline of the contents and goals of each component.

+## Contents

+### 1. Presentations
+- **[LLM_arch.pdf](LLM_arch.pdf)**: An introductory presentation on LLM architecture, covering foundational concepts and architecture basics presented to my professor.
+- **[LLM_Reqs.pdf](LLM_Reqs.pdf)**: A detailed presentation on the computational and memory constraints encountered when running LLMs.
+This presentation explores each stage of LLM inference (e.g., prefill and decoding) and introduces Roofline Models for analyzing performance.

+### 2. Sparse Low-Rank Adaptation (LoRA)
+- **LoRA Directory**: Contains code and resources for implementing LoRA with the Lottery Ticket Hypothesis.

-The goal of this project was to simplify and speed up the process of fine-tuning large language models (LLMs), so that more people, even those without powerful computing resources, can adapt these models to their own specific tasks.
-By making this process more efficient, the aim was to help researchers and developers easily customize LLMs for real-world applications without needing high-end hardware.
-My approach was to explore ways to reduce the computational burden of fine-tuning while maintaining high accuracy, focusing on optimizing the LoRA (Low-Rank Adaptation) method.
+The goal of this project was to streamline and accelerate the fine-tuning process for LLMs, making it accessible even for those without high-end hardware.
+By optimizing the LoRA (Low-Rank Adaptation) method, I aimed to reduce the computational demands of fine-tuning while maintaining model accuracy.
+This work intends to help researchers and developers quickly adapt LLMs to specific tasks, facilitating real-world applications without requiring extensive computational resources.

-I implemented LoRA with the Lottery Ticket Hypothesis, which reduced the number of parameters needed for fine-tuning large language models.

-## Testing Computation and Memory Bounds
+### 3. Testing Computation and Memory Bounds
-This a recently started project, where I aimed to find the computation/memory bounds while running LLMs (inference, training, fine-tuning) and figure out if there is a way to allieviate that.

-I have been testing different methods of fine-tuning to see the efficiency of these methods.
-(Testing_bounds/RoBERTa_ft)
+- **Testing_bounds/RoBERTa_ft**: A directory for experiments focused on measuring the computation and memory requirements of various fine-tuning techniques, particularly with RoBERTa.

+This ongoing project investigates the computational and memory limits associated with LLM tasks such as inference, training, and fine-tuning.
+I am experimenting with different fine-tuning methods to evaluate their efficiency and explore ways to alleviate hardware constraints.